-- The school plans for and monitors a whole school approach to wellbeing and engagement. - The school collects, analayses and uses data including valid and reliable student, parent and staff surveys/ feedback to monitor and refine a whole school approach to wellbeing and engagement, to improve learning. - The school's wellbeing approach focuses on creating an effective environment for learning. - Teachers and other school staff explicitly communicate expectations of behaviour across school settings. - The wellbeing of students is explicitly supported by identified staff. - Planning for learning is informed by sound holistic information about each student's wellbeing and learning needs in consultation with parents/carers. - Social and Emotional learning is delivered in Wellbeing and Check-in lessons across the school.
+- The school plans for and monitors a whole school approach to wellbeing and engagement.
+(SEF -Planned approach to Wellbeing) - The school collects, analayses and uses data including valid and reliable student, parent and staff surveys/ feedback to monitor and refine a whole school approach to wellbeing and engagement, to improve learning.
+(SEF - Planned approach to Wellbeing) - The school's wellbeing approach focuses on creating an effective environment for learning.
+(SEF -Behaviour) - Teachers and other school staff explicitly communicate expectations of behaviour across school settings.
+SEF - Behaviour) - The wellbeing of students is explicitly supported by identified staff.
+(SEF - Caring for students) - Planning for learning is informed by sound holistic information about each student's wellbeing and learning needs in consultation with parents/carers.
+(SEF - Individual learning needs)

-- Attendance Data

 - TTFM

 - Post School Destination Surveys

 - Parent Engagement Surveys

 - SCOUT Data

+- · Resilience doughnut report